A picture is worth a thousand words

 After adding a few plants, and of course water, they had created a simple but very charming small water feature.

 This is a much larger project built by us, Aquatica Water Gardens.
 Here you see seven rolls of Rock-on-a-Roll that have been laid along the pond edges, covering the rubber.
-Each roll is 3 feet wide by 8 feet long, and weighs about 7 pounds.
+Each roll is 34 inches wide by 8 feet long, and weighs about 6 pounds.

 This is the lower part of a stream that flows into the pond.
 Thin stones are used to create a water cascade, and Rock-on-a-Roll is used along the edges.